sqall01/alertR/managerClientKeypad/README.md

 alertR Manager Client Keypad
 ======

 This client manages the state of the alert system.
 It can activate or deactivate it.
-You have to enter a PIN before you can activate the alert system, deactivate it or activate it with a delay of 30 seconds.
+You have to enter a PIN before you can activate the alert system, deactivate it or activate it with a configured delay.
 It is written to work as a client with keypad and small display (original for a Raspbery Pi, but is not limited to it).
-The client should be near an entrance to allow the user to activate/deactivate the alert system when she leaves/comes.
-It is written for python and uses urwid to display the information and handling intput.
+The client should be near an entrance to allow the user to activate/deactivate the alert system when she leaves/enters.

 How to use it?